Vuizur/czech-inflections-lemmatizer/README.md

 * Find the lemma of a word
 * Find all inflections of a word

 Warning: The created database is more than 10 GB large.
+There is currently no support of lemmatization based on part-of-speech, but pull requests are welcome.

 ### Install